Nikolas V. Chugay.,* and Quang Quach, M.D. *

 Conclusions: Pectoral implants cab be used to correct muscular or chest wall defects as well as to enhance chest contour with minimal complications.

-Pectoral implants were first used to repair deformities in the chest wall caused by muscle tears.1 Rupture of the major muscle is now more often repaired surgically to relieve weakness, pain, and deformity.2 Indications correction of both congenital and acquired chest wall deformities such as pectus excavatum, Poland’s syndrome, pectoral muscle tears, and muscular insufficiency.3 Although it is rare to perform chest wall enhancement in the female, except breast augmentation, pectoral augmentation has been performed for female bodybuilders or powerfully muscled women.3 The implants is placed through a transaxillary approach using a submusclar pocket, as in breast implantation.
+Pectoral implants were first used to repair deformities in the chest wall caused by muscle tears.
+Rupture of the major muscle is now more often repaired surgically to relieve weakness, pain, and deformity.
+Indications correction of both congenital and acquired chest wall deformities such as pectus excavatum, Poland’s syndrome, pectoral muscle tears, and muscular insufficiency.
+Although it is rare to perform chest wall enhancement in the female, except breast augmentation, pectoral augmentation has been performed for female bodybuilders or powerfully muscled women.
+The implants are placed through a transaxillary approach using a submusclar pocket, as in breast implantation.

 This report is a review of our experience with pectoral augmentation cases since 1995, intended to evaluate the effectiveness of the technique.